SidetrackStudio/sidetrack-protected/README.md

 1. Upload or install the plugin through your WordPress admin.
 1. Activate the plugin via the 'Plugins' admin menu.
-1. Configure the password options in the Password Protected settings.
+1. Configure the password options in the Sidetrack Protected settings.

 Upgrading
 ---------